Xi Jinping Thought: History and development

-"Xi Jinping Thought on socialism with Chinese characteristics for a new era" was formally launched at the 19th National Congress of the Chinese Communist Party having gradually been developed since 2012, when Xi became General Secretary of the Chinese Communist Party.
+"Xi Jinping Thought on socialism with Chinese characteristics for a new era" was formally launched at the 19th National Congress of the Chinese Communist Party having gradually been developed since 2012, when Xi became general secretary of the Chinese Communist Party.
 News sources have stated that Xi helped create this ideology together with his close advisor, then director of the Central Policy Research Office Wang Huning.
 The first indications of Xi's platform had come out in a speech titled "Some Questions on Maintaining and Developing Socialism with Chinese Characteristics" given to the newly elected Central Committee on 5 January 2013, and was later published by Central Documents Press and the journal Qiushi.

-Speech at the 18th Congress
+Speech at the 18th National Congress

 Much of Xi Jinping Thought comes from Xi's 2013 speech delivered at the 18th National Congress of the Chinese Communist Party, delivered a month after he became the CCP General Secretary.
-Beginning his speech, Xi said:First of all: Socialism with Chinese characteristics is socialism, not any other "ism."
+Beginning his speech, Xi said:

+First of all: Socialism with Chinese characteristics is socialism, not any other "ism."
 The guiding principles of scientific socialism thus cannot be abandoned.
 Our Party has always emphasized adherence to the basic principles of scientific socialism, but adapted to the particular conditions of China.
 This means that socialism with Chinese characteristics is socialism, not some other doctrine...
 It was Marxism–Leninism and Mao Zedong Thought that guided the Chinese people out of the long night and established a New China, and it was socialism with Chinese characteristics that led to the rapid development of China.

 According to Xi, "the consolidation and development of the socialist system will require its own long period of history... it will require the tireless struggle of generations, up to ten generations."
 On the relationship with capitalist nations, Xi said, "Marx and Engels' analysis of the basic contradictions in capitalist society is not outdated, nor is the historical materialist view that capitalism is bound to die out and socialism is bound to win."
 Xi also stated: "The fundamental reason why some of our comrades have weak ideals and faltering beliefs is that their views lack a firm grounding in historical materialism."

 Xi showed great interest in why the Soviet Union dissolved, and how to avoid that failure in China:

 Why did the Soviet Union disintegrate?
 Why did the Communist Party of the Soviet Union fall from power?
 An important reason was that the struggle in the field of ideology was extremely intense, completely negating the history of the Soviet Union, negating the history of the Communist Party of the Soviet Union, negating Lenin, negating Stalin, creating historical nihilism and confused thinking.
 Party organs at all levels had lost their functions, the military was no longer under Party leadership.
 In the end, the Communist Party of the Soviet Union, a great party, was scattered, the Soviet Union, a great socialist country, disintegrated.
 This is a cautionary tale!